hly189/pdf_checker/README.md

 UPDATE 1:

-  Update options for run.py:
+  Update options for run.py: (22/12/2015)

-    "-v": Show the current version of pdf_checker.
+    "-v": Shows the current version of pdf_checker.

-    "-a": allow you to download all the .pdf files which contain in the provided link.
+    "-a": allows you to download all the .pdf files which contain in the provided link.

-    "-s": allow you to download selected .pdf file.
+    "-s": allows you to download selected .pdf file.
 It will ask to see which .pdf file that you want to.

-    "--show": show all the .pdf files in provided link.
+    "--show": shows all the .pdf files in provided link.

+    "-i": shows all the links which cannot be downloaded.

 UPDATE 2:
   check to see if the link has 403 and 404 error to download it.

+UPDATE 3:
+  - some minor changes for download functions.
+  - updaing "-i" option which shows the links which cannot be downloaded.

 P/S: I am in the process of fixing the bugs and updating the program.
 Therefore, it is probably not perfect.